Mean curvature positivity and rational connectedness: Introduction

 We denote the $r$ eigenvalues of the mean curvature $\sqrt{-1}\Lambda_{\omega} F_H$ by $\lambda_1(H,\omega)$, $\lambda_2(H,\omega)$, $\cdots$, $\lambda_r(H,\omega)$, sorted in the descending order.
 Then each $\lambda_{\alpha }(H,\omega)$ is Lipschitz continuous.
 Set

 and

 In this paper, we first study the following perturbed Hermitian-Einstein equation on $(E, \bar{\partial }_{E})$:

 where $K$ is any fixed background metric.
-The above perturbed equation was firstly introduced by Uhlenbeck-Yau in \cite{UY86}, where they used the continuity method to prove the Donaldson-Uhlenbeck-Yau theorem.
+Uhlenbeck and Yau first introduced the above perturbed equation in \cite{UY86}, where they used the continuity method to prove the Donaldson-Uhlenbeck-Yau theorem.
 Due to the fact that the elliptic operators are Fredholm if the base manifold is compact, the equation (\ref{eq}) can be solved for any $\varepsilon \in (0, 1]$.
-Let $H_{\varepsilon}$ be a solution of perturbed equation (\ref{eq}), when $(M, \omega)$ is a compact Gauduchon manifold, Nie and the third author (\cite[Proposition 3.1]{NZ}) have the key observation:
+Let $H_{\varepsilon}$ be a solution of perturbed equation (\ref{eq}).
+When $(M, \omega)$ is a compact Gauduchon manifold, Nie and the third author (\cite[Proposition 3.1]{NZ}) have the key observation:

 where $s_{\varepsilon}=\log (K^{-1}H_{\varepsilon})$ and

 By using the above identity (\ref{eq33}) and Uhlenbeck-Yau's result (\cite{UY86}) that $L_{1}^{2}$ weakly holomorphic subbundles define saturated coherent subsheaves, following Simpson's argument in \cite{SIM}, we can obtain the existence of $L^{p}$-approximate critical Hermitian structure on $(E, \bar{\partial }_{E})$, i.e. we proved the following theorem.